tripolskypetr/node-grpc-monorepo/README.md

 3. **Useless yum validations**

-Similar to `prop-types` in React, the preferred way to declare a contract is through `interface` of arguments,cause declaratively described static type checking at compile time is significantly easier to port to another programming language
+Similar to `prop-types` in React, the preferred way to declare a contract is through `interface` of arguments, cause declaratively described static type checking at compile time is significantly easier to port to another programming language

 ## Problems Solved